 You need an email marketing service, like Mailchimp, to store all your subscribers as they sign up.
 You’ll need a squeeze page or sign up box on your blog to encourage people to sign up to receive emails from you.
 Lastly, you’ll need an incentive to make people want to sign up to your list, which is most likely to be a free gift of some sort.

 Once you have a new subscriber on your list, there are a number of routes you can take.
-You can email your subscribers everyday with sales pitch (not recommended, as you will have a higher unsubscribe rate than subscribe rate), or you can look after and nurture your list by sending them good content, good freebies and the very occasional sales pitch.
+You can email your subscribers every day with a sales pitch (not recommended, as you will have a higher unsubscribe rate than subscribe rate), or you can look after and nurture your list by sending them good content, good freebies, and the very occasional sales pitch.
 You could also go down the road of creating a fortnightly ezine issue and sending the odd sales pitch in between.